 As a member of the national team, Ashreen participated in the first South Asian Women’s Basketball (SABA) Championships in 2016, and captained the Kolkata-Bangladesh friendly series in India the same year.
 She balances her basketball career with her work for Unilever, where she oversees marketing for the brand Surf Excel/OMO, a detergent brand with a focus on encouraging outdoor activity for children.

 In Bangladesh, conservative Muslim culture often comes into conflict with the growth of women’s sports, especially relating to academics and uniforms.
-Ashreen hopes to create a platform for women of all ages and backgrounds to play basketball by spreading the sport from the more progressive capital throughout rural parts of the country, where she will hold camps and clinics for girls.
+Ashreen is creating a platform for women of all ages and backgrounds to play basketball by spreading the sport from the more progressive capital throughout rural parts of the country, where she holds camps and clinics for girls.

 Ashreen earned a BBA in Marketing and International Business and a MBA in Marketing from North South University.
 Outside of work and basketball, she is lead singer of the band Silverlight.
 An animal lover, Ashreen hopes to one day open a pet grooming clinic with her husband.